mosaan/releio/docs/CHAT_SESSION_PERSISTENCE.md

 2. Find the code that listens to `aiChatEnd` event.
 Modify it to call `window.api.addChatMessage` with the complete assistant message.

 3. Find the code that listens to `aiToolResult` event.
-Modify it to call `window.api.updateToolCallResult`.
+Modify it to call `window.api.recordToolInvocationResult`.

 4. Ensure `switchSession` in SessionManager loads messages and passes them to the chat interface.